groton-school/blackbaud-to-google-group-sync/docs/group-roster-list.md

 https://groton.myschoolapp.com/app/extracurricular#communitypage/96351172/roster
 ```

-...where the ID is the mumerical value.
+...where the ID is the numerical value.